joshholat/joshholat/README.md

 ## Other Things I Enjoy

 - :coffee: A refreshing cold brew
-- :cocktail: A smooth whiskey
+- :tumbler_glass: A smooth whiskey
 - :runner: A tough workout